ment-mx/Prism/README.md

 * Beautiful color palette generation.
 * Automatic color naming.
 * Fully customizable.
-* Export as code in a variety of formats (CSS, SASS, Swift, etc).
+* Export as code in a variety of formats (CSS, SASS variables, Swift, etc).
 * Color renaming (Alias).
 * Rebuilt from the ground up using `Coffeescript` and love.